Best Socket Set Review

 Obviously when you are considering which is the best socket set for you, one of the main things you will have to look at are what sockets are included within the different sets and whether they cover all of your needs.
 One example of a type of socket that may come in useful but are not always included in socket sets is deep sockets.
 One example where you may need a deep socket is when you are turning blots that extend upwards (this is pretty standard with many bolted joints).
 You will find that exhaust clamp bolts on vehicles require deep sockets in order to be loosened easily.

-On top of deep sockets, there is a range of different speciality sockets available.
+On top of deep sockets, there is a range of different speciality sockets available (see what are the different types of socket? for more information).
 Each of these has its own specific purpose and is the best tool for that job.
 The growth in the various types of speciality sockets has led to there now being speciality socket sets available.
 If you are a professional who regularly finds themselves using these speciality sockets then our recommendation is to buy either a complete set of all sockets (if you can find one) or a general socket set and a speciality socket set that fulfils your requirements.

 It is likely that speciality socket sets will cost slightly more than a general socket set, however, if you need them regularly they are more than worth the money.
 Alternatively, if you find yourself just needing one speciality socket then it might be best to purchase that individually to keep your costs down.
 Examples of speciality sockets include insulated sockets, pass-through sockets, bolt grip sockets, oil filter sockets, adjustable multi-sockets, spark plug sockets, universal sockets and many more.